The Development of the Mount Zion Missionary Baptist Institutional Church

 - A spiritual and financial program on the basis of stewardship and tithing was established.

-- A Junior Deacon Board was added.
+- A Junior Deacon Board was established in conjunction with a prerequisite training class for those recruited.

-- Youth Day was established.
+- An Annual Youth Day was established.

 - Circle Districts were expanded to eight.